Finite time pseudo-rip singularity in cosmology: Energy conditions for new models

 \section{Energy conditions for new models}

-In this section we discuss the EC of Hawking and Penrose \cite{HE} for the isotropic FLRW cosmological models presented before.
-These conditions can are: \begin{itemize}[leftmargin=+5mm] \item Null Energy Condition (NEC): $\varrho c^2 + p \geq 0$; \item Weak Energy Condition (WEC): $\varrho c^2 \geq 0$, $\varrho c^2 + p \geq 0$; \item Dominant energy Condition (DEC): $\varrho c^2 \geq \mid p \mid$; \item Strong Energy Condition (SEC): $\varrho c^2 + p \geq 0$, $\varrho c^2 + 3p \geq 0$. \end{itemize} Generaly DEC implies WEC and then NEC while SEC implies NEC, which means that NEC is the most extreme violation of all.
+In this section we discuss the ECs of Hawking and Penrose \cite{HE} for the isotropic (flat) FLRW cosmological models presented before.
+These conditions can be summarised as follows: \begin{itemize}[leftmargin=+5mm] \item Null Energy Condition (NEC): $\varrho c^2 + p \geq 0$; \item Weak Energy Condition (WEC): $\varrho c^2 \geq 0$, $\varrho c^2 + p \geq 0$; \item Dominant energy Condition (DEC): $\varrho c^2 \geq \mid p \mid$; \item Strong Energy Condition (SEC): $\varrho c^2 + p \geq 0$, $\varrho c^2 + 3p \geq 0$. \end{itemize} Generally the DEC implies the WEC and, then, the NEC.
+While the SEC implies the NEC, which means that NEC is the most extreme violation of all.